 Though primarily known as a footnote to the career of Ted Nugent, the Amboy Dukes were a classic example of teenage America embracing the British Invasion and trying to make their own statement.
 Inspired by the likes of the Animals and the Rolling Stones, the Amboy Dukes formed in 1964.

-The band had released their self titled debut in late 1967 to little, if any, fanfare outside of their home base of Detroit.
-Despite a highly energized take on the blues classic ‘Baby, Please Don’t Go,’ and a couple well placed covers of Cream and the Who, the LP fizzled out before it ignited.
-With album No. 2, the band had an ace up their sleeves.
-Written by the band’s guitarists, Ted Nugent and Steve Farmer, ‘Journey To The Center Of The Mind’ was pure dynamite.
+A self-titled debut arrived in late 1967 to little, if any, fanfare outside of their home base of Detroit.
+Despite a highly energized take on the blues classic “Baby, Please Don’t Go,” and a couple well placed covers of Cream and the Who, the LP fizzled out.
+With album No. 2, Journey to the Center of the Mind, the Amboy Dukes had an ace up their sleeves.
+Written by guitarists Ted Nugent and Steve Farmer, the title track was pure dynamite.

 Though drug connotations are obvious, the notoriously anti-drug Nugent claimed to be unaware of such things.
-“I’ve been criticized so many times because, oh yeah sure Ted, you didn’t know that was about drugs,” he said in VH-1 ‘Behind The Music‘, “I thought, good idea, journey to the center of your mind … good idea, a person should always reflect.”
-Whether Ted believed it or not, it certainly fit the ongoing hallucinatory mood of the times.
+“I’ve been criticized so many times because, ‘oh yeah, sure Ted, you didn’t know that was about drugs,'” he said on VH1’s Behind the Music.
+“I thought, ‘good idea, journey to the center of your mind … good idea.’
+A person should always reflect.”
+Whether Nugent believed it, it certainly fit the ongoing hallucinatory mood of the times.